jnschrag/gndem.org/_posts/2019-10-11-statement-on-the-fatal-shooting-of-mozambique-local-election-observation-mission-head.md

   Head
 date: 2019-10-11 19:10:00 +0000
 image: ''
-excerpt: Stamement by the African Elections Observers Network (AfEONet), compromised of citizen observer groups in E-HORN, WAEON, and ESN-SA, on the fatal shooting of local election observation mission head in Mozambique
+excerpt: Statement by the African Elections Observers Network (AfEONet), compromised of citizen observer groups in E-HORN, WAEON, and ESN-SA, on the fatal shooting of local election observation mission head in Mozambique
 tags: